Anjuli08/Creative-CSS-Effects/README.md

 <img alt="HTML5" src="https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white"/> <img alt="CSS3" src="https://img.shields.io/badge/css3%20-%231572B6.svg?&style=for-the-badge&logo=css3&logoColor=white"/>

 # Contributing Guidelines📝

-Are we missing any of your favorite features, which you think you can add to it?
-For major changes, please open an issue first to discuss what you would like to change.
  You are welcome to contribute in this project.
-Pull requests are welcome.

 To start contributing, follow the below guidelines:

 **1.**  Fork [this](https://github.com/Anjuli08/Creative-CSS-Effects) repository.
+        you can also star it additionally

 **2.**  Clone your forked copy of the project.